On cusps and flat tops: Introduction

 \section{Introduction}

 The ergodic theory of real one-dimensional dynamical systems has been a topic of intense study in recent decades.
 Especially, much progress has been made for smooth maps of the interval with non-flat critical points (\cite{DeMeloVanStrien, Ledrappier:AbsCnsInterval, BRLSVS, BruinShenVS:NoGrowth} to cite a few), and the theory underlying such dynamical systems is now well-understood.
 In this work we aim to develop some aspects of the theory beyond the smooth, non-flat setting.
+The principal results are Theorems \ref{thm:response}, \ref{thm:acimequiv}, \ref{thm:UnstableBis} and \ref{thm:NeilUnstableManif}.